cgiandi/dotfiles/README.md

 ### Installing

-To use the eslint configrations you need to add the following to your project package.json
+To use the eslint configurations you need to add the following to your project package.json

 ```
 yarn add eslint